 Did you know that throughout North America, there are more than 100 different varieties of goldenrod?
 This member of the daisy family tends to appear in all its bright yellow glory in abandoned fields, along roadsides, and anywhere else it can grow undisturbed.
 The multitudes of golden blooms appear in the late summer and throughout fall, adding their rich color to the landscape, and attracting many beneficial insects.

-Although this herb (yes, it’s technically an herb!) is sometimes considered a nuisance weed by gardeners, and is commonly (and mistakenly) blamed for seasonal allergies.
+Although this herb (yes, it’s technically an herb!) is sometimes considered a nuisance weed by gardeners and is commonly (and mistakenly) blamed for seasonal allergies.
 It blooms at the same time as ragweed, which the real culprit behind hay fever.
 So if you’re sneezing this time of year, don’t blame goldenrod, and leave it for the bees!

 Goldenrod actually has a variety of uses, and there are many myths and legends surrounding it.
 People have used it to make dye, as a cure-all, and even as a good luck charm.
 In fact, during the American Revolution, when colonists ran out of British tea, they made a beverage – called Liberty Tea – from goldenrod.